1. What type of advisor are they?

 A Registered Investment Advisor (RIA) is registered with the Securities and Exchange Commission or a particular state and owes a fiduciary duty to its clients.
 RIAs are legally bound to put your interests ahead of their own and to avoid or disclose and mitigate conflicts of interest.

-A broker-dealer is held to a lower standard and may have additional conflicts of interest.
+A broker-dealer is held to a lower best interest standard and may have additional conflicts of interests.

-A robo-advisor is a digital platform that collects information from clients through an online survey, takes that information and makes automated financial decisions with little or no human supervision.
+A robo-advisor is an RIA that utilizes a digital platform that collects information from clients through an online survey, then takes that information and makes automated financial decisions with little or no human supervision.
 There is very little, if any, interaction with a live person.

 2. What services do they provide?